Phenomenology of Non-Abelian Gauge and Goldstone Bosons in a U(2) Flavor Model: Phenomenological implications of the new flavored bosons

 We now discuss the most relevant constraints from low-energy FCNC and LFV processes on the considered $U(2)_F$ flavor model.
 To summarize, in the global $SU(2)_F$ symmetry case, the theory features four PNGBs, $a$ (the axiflavon) and $\pi^{\prime}_i$ ($i = 1, 2, 3$), whereas in the local symmetry case, the new bosons are the gauge bosons $W^{\prime}_i$ ($i = 1, 2, 3$) and again the axiflavon~$a$.
 When discussing general effects, we refer to these fields collectively as $X$.

 In both scenarios, flavor-violating couplings of the $U(2)_F$ bosons with SM fermions are naturally induced by the structure of the symmetry.
 In particular, $SU(2)_F \subset U(2)_F$ leads to unsuppressed flavor violation involving the first two fermion generations.
-In addition, flavor-violating processes have a mild dependence on the $\ord{1}$ coefficients of the model and, in the case of those mediated or involving the axiflavon, the $U(1)_F$ charges of the SM fermions.
+In addition, flavor-violating processes have a mild dependence on the $\ord{1}$ coefficients of the model and, in the case of those mediated or involving the axiflavon, the $U(1)_F$ charges of the SM fermions.\footnote{In order to evaluate a given process, the couplings appearing in the Lagrangians in the previous sections should be evolved from the symmetry-breaking scale down to the energy scale characteristic of the process of interest.
+The renormalization group equations for the couplings of axions and ALPs are, for instance, given and their numerical impact is studied in~\cite{Chala:2020wvs,Bauer:2020jbp,Bisht:2024hbs}.
+However, for the flavor-violating interactions that we are interested in, running effects are suppressed by small Yukawa couplings and/or CKM angles.
+In agreement with the numerical estimates in~\cite{Bauer:2020jbp}, we find that such corrections are thus always below the 10\% level, hence we neglect them throughout our analysis.}